Where will we go with Personalized Knowledge Graphs?

 I’ve written a couple of posts about patents at Google on personalized knowledge graphs (a topic worth thinking about seriously).

+If Google creates a personalized knowledge graph for you, Google may look at your search history, pages that you have browsed, your emails, your social network posts, and other sources that may contain personalized information about you.
+Searchers and SEOs do not create personalized knowledge graphs, though Google may create personalized knowledge graphs for specific people.

+These are not the knowledge panels that you see about specific entities in search results, but information seen in knowledge panels may be taken from knowledge graphs.

 When Google introduced the “Knowledge Graph” in 2012, they told us about just one knowledge graph.
-But it appears that they didn’t intend the idea of a knowledge graph to be a singular one – there are more than one knowledge graph.
+But it appears that they didn’t intend the idea of a knowledge graph to be a singular one – there is more than one knowledge graph.

 Google later came out with a patent that told us about how each query might return a set of results that a new knowledge graph could be created from to answer the original query.
 Those mini-knowledge graphs could end up being combined into a larger knowledge graph.
 I wrote about that patent (filed in 2017) in this post: